 Skip to main content.

-Location at Summa: Barberton Joint Center for Excellence, hallway outside Family Lounge
+Location at Summa Health: Barberton Joint Center for Excellence, hallway outside Family Lounge

-The artist earned a B.A. in photo illustration from Kent State University, where she held the Wallace Hagedorn Scholarship for Photography.
-She also earned a 2022 Reimagine Fellowship from the Akron Black Artists Guild, with funding from the Ohio Arts Council, during which she focused on photographing the Kenmore area of Akron.
+Hodge earned her B.A. in Photo Illustration from Kent State University, where she was awarded the prestigious Wallace Hagedorn Scholarship for Photography.
+In 2022, she received a Reimagine Fellowship from the Akron Black Artists Guild, funded by the Ohio Arts Council, which supported her work documenting the Kenmore neighborhood of Akron.

 [{"RootId":"ba198066-3078-4dcd-8e69-28251bebb940","RootUrl":"/glossary/"}]